-Attendance and notes are required for all lectures or sermons delivered during chapel period, visitor’s days, special seminars, and lecture week (Winter Conference).
+Attendance and notes are required for all lectures or sermons delivered during chapel period, visitor’s days, special seminars and lecture week.
 Students will receive a grade and 1.5 credit hours for the semester.
 (These credit hours are needed for graduation.)

 Absences due to attending associational meetings or other matters on behalf of the church you are a member of will be considered for exemptions, subject to being approved by the dean.

 Each instructor shall evaluate student progress by the following grading system:

-Examinations are given at stated times and at the election of the faculty.
-In other courses, a set time may be given for written tests.
-All work assigned by the instructor is due on the date specified; any extended time is at the election of the teacher.
-Each instructor will seek to see that every student has sufficient opportunity to make good in his class.
+Examinations are given at stated times and at the digression of the faculty.
+All work assigned by the instructor is due on the date specified; any extended time is at the digression of the instructor.

-Every effort will be made at the time of enrollment to place a student in the proper class.
-Students will be permitted to change classes only with instructors permission and no later than thirty days.
-He/she may transfer within the thirty-day period upon making satisfactory arrangements with his/her instructor and upon approval of the Dean.
+Every effort will be made at the time of enrollment to place a student in the proper classes.
+Students will be permitted to change classes only with the instructor’s permission, and no later than thirty days.
+He may transfer within the thirty-day period upon making satisfactory arrangements with his instructor and after approval of the dean.

-A student may withdraw from class with permission of the instructor and registrar or dean up to the sixth week of school, and receive a “W” grade for the class.
-After the sixth week, withdrawal is permitted only in cases of providential circumstances or when withdrawing from all classes.
+A student may withdraw from class with permission of the instructor and registrar or dean up to the 6th week of school and receive a “W” grade for the class.
+After the 6th week, withdrawal is permitted only in cases of providential circumstances or when withdrawing from all classes.
 Proper forms are provided for this procedure.
 Failure to withdraw properly results in no grade.

 Upon the satisfactory completion of the prescribed courses of study as outlined in the curricula of the various departments, the student will be entitled to graduate, subject to the following conditions: